 The most interesting part about this feat was that it hadn’t been done since the 1942 Maple Leafs came back from a 3-0 Stanley Cup Finals deficit to the Red Wings.
 After the Islanders beat the Penguins in such a fashion, almost 30 years would pass before another professional sports team (2004 Boston Red Sox) accomplished such a comeback.
 Even though Chico Resch would eventually leave Long Island, the netminder’s heroics in the 1975 playoffs cemented his status as an Islander legend and helped put the expansion franchise on the map in a big way.

-The Islanders earned the number 9 spot over the Maple Leafs because of the inexperience of the franchise (3 years old) and the difficulty of the comeback.
+The Islanders earned the number nine spot over the Maple Leafs because of the inexperience of the franchise (three-years old) and the difficulty of the comeback.
 Even though it doesn’t get much harder than coming back from a 3-0 series deficit in the Stanley Cup Finals, the New York Islanders had to complete their comeback on the road against Pittsburgh after they had been dominated in the first three games of the series.
-While the Isles wouldn’t win a Stanley Cup for another several years, the comeback against the Penguins had some very positive outcomes in the long run for a young and developing organization.
+While the Isles wouldn’t win a Stanley Cup for another several years, their Stanley Cup upsets against the Penguins had some very positive outcomes in the long run for a young and developing organization.

-3.)
-2003 Western Conference Quarterfinals: Minnesota Wild vs. Colorado Avalanche – The 2002-2003 Minnesota Wild were a very defensive oriented team as head coach Jacques Lemaire was one of the biggest proponents of the trapping system.
+The 2002-03 Minnesota Wild were a very defensive-oriented team as head coach Jacques Lemaire was one of the biggest proponents of the trapping system.
 On the other hand, the Colorado Avalanche were an offensive powerhouse with Hall of Fame goalie Patrick Roy manning the team’s crease.

 What was ironic about the Bruins’ collapse was the fact that the team had suffered the same fate during the 1979 semifinals when Don Cherry’s team was called for too many men on the ice against the Montreal Canadiens.
 Even though the two series were played more than three decades apart, the Bruins were undone by the same penalty and it cost the team a chance to play for the Stanley Cup on a couple of occasions.
 Even though the Boston Bruins won the Stanley Cup in 2011, the team’s meltdown in 2010 was just another illustration of how unpredictable playoff hockey can be.